venmo/venmo.github.io/_posts/2015-01-08-thank-you-open-source-community.md

 * [NSURL+QueryDictionary](https://github.com/itsthejb/NSURL-QueryDictionary) makes it easy to convert URL query params to a dictionary and vice versa.
 * [ObjectiveSugar](https://github.com/supermarin/objectivesugar) is exactly as it sounds.
 Add some sugar to your Objective-C!
 * [OCMock](https://github.com/erikdoe/ocmock) because dependencies.
 Though with Swift and its focus on value types, we might be using fewer mocks!
-* [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) All we can say is, “OH MY ZSHELL!”
+* [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) because all we can say is, “OH MY ZSHELL!”
 * [PSTAlertController](https://github.com/steipete/PSTAlertController) provides an API similar to iOS 8’s UIAlertController, and it’s backwards compatible with iOS 7.
 * [ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa) is a different way of thinking about architecture, and we like it.
 We’re moving more and more towards FRP.
 * [Specta](https://github.com/specta/specta) allows our specs to read like English. `it(@"should allow the user to log in", ^{ ... });` instead of `testUserShouldBeAbleToLogIn`.
 We think it’s a lot nicer thanReadingABunchOfCamelCasedSentences.